RobotComponents/RobotComponents/README.md

 **Adding support for other brands**: Robot Components is developed to intuitively program ABB robots inside Grasshopper.
 At the moment we have no plans to implement the support for other robot brands.
 However, we have a few ideas about how to implement this and since we want to keep Robot Components as intuitive as possible we kindly ask you to contact one of the [developers](https://github.com/RobotComponents/RobotComponents/blob/master/AUTHORS.md) first in case if you want to implement other robot brands.
 We are happy to contribute to and support this development.

-## Cite Robot Components
+## Cite
-Robot Components is a free-to-use Grasshopper plugin and does not legally bind you to cite it.
-However, we have invested time and effort in creating Robot Components, and we would appreciate it if you would cite if you used it.
-Please use our [DOI from Zenodo](https://doi.org/10.5281/zenodo.5773814).
-To cite all versions of Robot Components in publications use:
+Robot Components is a free-to-use Grasshopper plugin, and we kindly ask you to cite it if used.
+By citing the software, you recognize the work that went into its development and allow us to track its usage, making it easier to secure funding for further improvements.
+More importantly, citing the software and providing details on the tools used ensures that results can be reproduced.
+See [How to cite and describe software](https://software.ac.uk/how-cite-software) for more details and an in-depth discussion.

+To cite all versions of Robot Components - as a reference to the whole project - in publications, use:

 ```
 Arjen Deetman, Gabriel Rumpf, Benedikt Wannemacher, Mohamed Dawod, Zuardin Akbar, & Andrea Rossi (2018).
 Robot Components: Intuitive Robot Programming for ABB Robots inside of Rhinoceros Grasshopper.
 Zenodo. https://doi.org/10.5281/zenodo.5773814
 ```
-Note that there are two reasons for citing the software used.
-One is giving recognition to the work done by others which we already addressed.
-The other is giving details on the system used so that experiments can be replicated.
-For this, you should cite the version of Robot Components that is used.

 On our [Zenodo page](https://doi.org/10.5281/zenodo.5773814) you can find how to cite specific versions.
-See [How to cite and describe software](https://software.ac.uk/how-cite-software) for more details and an in-depth discussion.

 ## Version numbering
 Robot Components uses the following [Semantic Versioning](https://semver.org/) scheme: